 I need to remember to type in double space.
 "Wrong."
 Said Daddy.
 "You type in single space to write your paper.
 If your teacher wants it turned in double spaced, open it up, switch to double space, and then print it.

 I need to leave a space and indent the first word.
 "Yes, if you are using a pen."
 New paragraphs are either indented or separated by a line break, but not both.
 Line breaks are easier to read and most commonly used today.

 For business writing most people use full justification.
 It looks better in print.
 This page is left justified because it needs to be read on different browsers and that works better online.

-Centering, right justification, and indents are done with the paragraph and tab settings. tab, tab, tab, space, space, space, will never, ever, ever work right, especially when printed.
+Centering, right justification, and indents are done with the paragraph and/or tab settings.
+Tab, tab, tab, space, space, space, will never, ever, ever work right, especially when printed.

 What is the final output going to be?
 The old rule was sans serif fonts for screens and sarif fonts for paper.
 That is fading.
 But stick to readable fonts.

 That is the bad side of having geeky parents.
 They know how to use Office way better than my teachers.

 It is always one space after a period.
 (Slate.com)